sitbon/presto/README.md

 ### Usage:

-Each dot in the path of the request is a new request object.

-Calling the object without any arguments will execute the request and return the response object.
+Adding to a request path is as simple as accessing an attribute of the same name from a `Presto` instance.
+For example, `Presto("http://example.com").some_path` maps to a request object that defines a GET request to `http://example.com/some_path`.

+Parameters such as headers are set by calling dotted objects under `Presto`, e.g. `presto.some_path(x=y)`.

+These parameters are eventually passed to requests.request() as keyword arguments, but only at a later time when the request is executed by calling the object without any arguments.

+The return value from a parameter-setting call is the object itself, to enable further chaining.
+Thus, request parameters can be set and inherited by further dotted paths.

-Indexing the object like a list is a convient way to extend the path to a new object for things like id paths, e.g. `presto("http://<base>").note[1]` maps to a request for `http://<base>/note/1` and calling that object executes the request.
+Indexing the object like a list is a convient way to extend the path to a new object for things like id paths, e.g. `Presto("http://<base>").note[1]` maps to a request for `http://<base>/note/1` and calling that object executes the request.

-Specifying keyword arguments will add them to the request as keyword arguments to requests.request(), and then return the current object for further chaining.

-There are a few special top-level attributes that can be used to modify the request:
+There are a few special top-level attributes that can be used to modify the request without needing to call the object and set the `method=` parameter:
-`get`, `post`, `put`, `patch`, `delete`, `head`, `options`, and finally `request` which is an empty path component that can be used to indirectly modify existing top-level auto created request objects.

-All of these top-level attributes are able to clone existing request attributes, to modify the path and parent parameters while using the same component path and parameters.

-For example:
+`GET`, `POST`, `PUT`, `PATCH`, `DELETE`, `HEAD`, `OPTIONS`, and finally `R` which is a request object with no path and no parameters set.

+#### Example:

 ```python
 from presto import Presto